kauanvinicius9/kauanvinicius9/README.md

 ###

-See the official MIT License: [MIT License](https://opensource.org/licenses/MIT "Access to MIT License")
+- See the official MIT License: [MIT License](https://opensource.org/licenses/MIT "Access to MIT License");

-###

-See the contribution guidelines: [CONTRIBUTING.md](CONTRIBUTING.md "Access to Guide of Contributions")
+- See the contribution guidelines: [CONTRIBUTING.md](CONTRIBUTING.md "Access to Guide of Contributions")